HUANXES/EvoChart/README.md

 <p align="center">
   2024.12.9: The paper has been accepted by AAAI-25.<br>
-  2024.12.31: The EvoChart corpus has been open-sourced.
+  2024.12.31: The EvoChart corpus （qa-pair, images, matadata） has been open-sourced.
 </p>

 This repository contains the code and data for the paper "EvoChart: A Benchmark and a Self-Training Approach Towards Real-World Chart Understanding".